Torben2000/adventofcode-java/README.md

     - Creation from 2D maps
     - Export to DOT to render it
 - Support of multiple years
+- Command line tool to
+    - add support for other years
+    - reset your implementation for a desired year to start from scratch

 The general structure is based on https://github.com/dave-burke/advent-of-code-java-starter/